-Cleaning and hygiene:
+Cleaning and hygiene

-• We will ensure that sufficient handwashing facilities are available.
+· We will ensure that sufficient handwashing facilities are available.
 Where a sink is not nearby, we will provide hand sanitiser in all learning environments.

-• We will clean surfaces that children and practitioners are touching, such as toys, books, desks, chairs, doors, sinks, toilets, light switches, bannisters, more regularly than normal.
+· We will clean surfaces that children and practitioners are touching, such as toys, books, desks, chairs, doors, sinks, toilets, light switches, bannisters, more regularly than normal.
 We will carry out schedule cleans throughout the day.

 · frequently wash their hands with soap and water for 20 seconds and dry thoroughly.

 · clean their hands-on arrival at the setting, before and after eating, and after sneezing or coughing

-• are encouraged not to touch their mouth, eyes, and nose
+· are encouraged not to touch their mouth, eyes, and nose

 · use a tissue or elbow to cough or sneeze and use bins for tissue waste (‘catch it, bin it, kill it’)

-• We will ensure that help is available for children who have trouble cleaning their hands independently
+· We will ensure that help is available for children who have trouble cleaning their hands independently

-• We will consider how to encourage young children to learn and practise these habits through games, songs, and repetition
+· We will consider how to encourage young children to learn and practise these habits through games, songs, and repetition

-• Where possible, all spaces will be well ventilated using natural ventilation (opening windows) or ventilation units
+· Where possible, all spaces will be well ventilated using natural ventilation (opening windows) or ventilation units

-• We will prop doors open, where safe to do so (bearing in mind fire safety and safeguarding procedures), to limit use of door handles and aid ventilation
+· We will prop doors open, where safe to do so (bearing in mind fire safety and safeguarding procedures), to limit use of door handles and aid ventilation

-• There is no need for anything other than normal personal hygiene and washing of clothes following a day in a childcare setting
+· There is no need for anything other than normal personal hygiene and washing of clothes following a day in a childcare setting

-• All equipment being used to support children’s sleep will be cleaned when needed and at the end of every day.
+· All equipment being used to support children’s sleep will be cleaned when needed and at the end of every day.
 We will continue to allocate children with their own bedding to avoid cross contamination.

-• Aprons and gloves will be worn for care needs as per normal practice.
+· Aprons and gloves will be worn for care needs as per normal practice.

 General information about entry/exit:

-• If your child is upset on arrival, the practitioner will assist parents in taking the child.
+· If your child is upset on arrival, the practitioner will assist parents in taking the child.
 We are unable to allow adults into the setting to settle children.

 Coronavirus declaration form

-• Any non-essential workers into the setting
+· Any non-essential workers will not be permitted into the setting

-• Original bookings placed before the nursery closure, will resume from the 1st September 2020.
+· Original bookings placed before the nursery closure, will resume from the 1st September 2020.
 Unless 4 weeks’ notice (by 1st August) period has been given to First Steps Childcare via email.

-• If you decide a start date and then change your mind about returning, you will be charged 4 weeks’ notice period, as per our terms and conditions.
+· If you decide a start date and then change your mind about returning, you will be charged 4 weeks’ notice period, as per our terms and conditions.

 What happens if there is a confirmed case of coronavirus in our setting?

-When a child, or staff member develops symptoms compatible with coronavirus, they will be sent home and advised to self-isolate for 7 days.
+When a child, or staff member has a confirmed positive case of coronavirus, they will be sent home and advised to self-isolate for 7 days.
 Their fellow household members should self-isolate for 14 days.

-Where the child or staff member tests positive, the rest of their group (bubble) within their childcare or education setting should be sent home and advised to self-isolate for 14 days.
+Where the child or staff member tests positive, the rest of their group within the childcare or education setting should be sent home and advised to self-isolate for 14 days.
 The other household members of that wider group do not need to self-isolate unless the child or staff member they live with in that group subsequently develops symptoms.